lukephills/email-subscribers/readme.txt

 * Subscriber admin page, Check ALL & Uncheck All bug fixed.
 * Updated Help documents.

+= 1.2 =

+* Widget translation issue has been fixed
+* PHP warning message from Subscribers Export page has been removed.

 == Upgrade Notice ==

 = 1.0 =